 • Bad Bunny's selection for the Super Bowl Halftime Show highlights the NFL's push for diversity and appeal to Latino audiences.

-• The decision has sparked debate over the intersection of sports and politics, reflecting ongoing cultural tensions in America.
+• The decision has sparked debate over the intersection of sports and politics, reflecting broader cultural tensions in America.

 What’s next